50054-cdpa/notes/syntax_analysis.md

 ## Lexing

 **Input:** Source file in string

 **Output:** A sequence of valid tokens according to the language specification (grammar)

-The purpose of a lexer is to scan through the input source file to ensure the text are constructed in a sequence of valid tokens specified by the syntax rule of the source langugage.
+The purpose of a lexer is to scan through the input source file to ensure the text is constructed as a sequence of valid tokens specified by the syntax rules of the source langugage.
 The focus is on token-level.
 The inter-token constraint validation is performed in the next step, *Parsing*.

-Sometimes, a lexer is omitted, the token validation task can be handled in the parser.
+Sometimes, a lexer is omitted, as the token validation task can be handled in the parser.

 ### Lexical Tokens